srinivas180/neog-mark-2/README.md

-# How well do you know me?
+# Fandom Quiz?

-A simple CLI quiz app built with NodeJS.
-In this app, there are five questions about me; for each correct answer, you will get a point; otherwise, you will lose a point.
+A simple CLI fandom quiz app built with NodeJS.
+In this app, there are five questions; for each correct answer, you will get a point; otherwise, you will lose a point.